 The third objective of this study was to establish the relationship between principal instructional supervision and teachers 'performance, the results indicated a significant relationship between principal instructional supervision and teachers' Performance, since the sig value (0.01) was far less than 0.05, which is the maximum level of significant required to declare a significant relationship.
 Therefore this implies that principal instructional supervision as a factor significantly affects teachers' performance.
 The null hypothesis was rejected a relationship exist and meaning that improvement in principal instructional supervision can also increase teachers' performance in secondary school in Danko Wasagu local government area of Kebbi state.
-The study further revealed that principal instructional supervision strategies significantly affect teachers' performance, the coefficient correlation; section also revealed that all aspects of principals' instructional supervision strategies account for the biggest influence on teachers' performance.
-The findings is in line with Nwachukwu (2014) who stated that instructional Supervision is a complex process that must play a prominent function in all education systems.
-Ideally, instructional supervision is a partnership between supervisors and supervisees, in which both partners are actively involved in the planning and direction taken.
+The study further revealed that principal instructional supervision strategies significantly affect of performance, the coefficient correlation; section also revealed that all aspects of principals' instructional supervision strategies account for the biggest influence on teachers' performance.
+The findings is in line with Nwachukwu (2014) who stated that instructional Supervision is a partnership between supervisors and supervisees, in which both partners are actively involved in the planning and direction taken.
 Feedback and guidance are essential components of learning and development and so it is vital that supervisors provide supervisees (teachers) with both.
 In return, supervisees must demonstrate an openness and commitment to the process, along with a strong sense of self-motivation and self-improvement (Ani, 2007).